RJonMshka/CS-411-Homework1/README.md

 ---

 ## How to Deploy to AWS EMR
-The deployment of this application to AWS EMR is done and the steps can be viewed in this (video link) YouTube video.
+The deployment of this application to AWS EMR is done and the steps can be viewed in this ([video link](https://www.youtube.com/watch?v=sc2vCEfdQpU)) YouTube video.
-The documentation for AWS EMR can be found (here).
+The documentation for AWS EMR can be found [here](https://docs.aws.amazon.com/emr/index.html).

 ---
 ## Implementation Details